-Outside of the well-entrenched Cuba resort set-up, there’s not a vast amount of options for traveller style hostels in Cuba.
+Outside the well-entrenched Cuba resort set-up, there are few options for traveller-style hostels in Cuba.
 However, there are some larger Casas with multiple rooms and some with dorms.
-There are currently options for hostels in Havana, Trinidad, Santiago de Cuba and Varadero.
-There’s also this Cuba accommodation overview for a quick fix list on some budget options, places close to nightlife and a few suggestions for first-timers in Havana.
+There are currently options for hostels in Havana, Trinidad, Santiago de Cuba and Varadero with budget options and places close to nightlife.

 Solo Travel vs Tours in Cuba?

 Many visit Cuba without a tour, but others like to strip out the frustrations that come with it.

 Not sure about independent travel in Cuba?
 Would you prefer a route plan to be taken care of and travel in a small group with fellow adventurers?
 I recommend this 15-day Cuba tour with G Adventures, which covers the country’s key cities in a big loop from Havana to Baracoa.